 - Web content can be assessed from a single source, or multiple sources, over time.

 - The end result: Google algorithms then use a secret recipe truly understood by only a few people within Google, to determine the ranking value for each search query.

 Sounds like a superb idea for all websites, and especially if you're okay with being transparent on-line.
-Anonymity is a bad strategy if you want to promote an open reputation on-line.
+Striving for anonymity is a bad strategy if you want to promote an open reputation on the public web.

 When considered that way, most everything that Google seems to do publicly, makes sense - at least to me.